Olex2/icdm10/content/english/abstracts/genoni.md

 affiliation: "Politecnico di Milano"
 meta_title: ""
 description: ""
 summary: Today, the X-ray restrained wavefunction (XRW) method (also known as X-ray constrained wavefunction (XCW) approach) stands as one of the cornerstone techniques in modern quantum crystallography.
-First introduced by Dylan Jayatilaka in 1998, the strategy has undergone a steady and continuous methodological development over the years and has been fruitfully exploited to shed light on many chemical or physical problems and phenomena
+First introduced by Dylan Jayatilaka in 1998, the strategy has undergone a steady and continuous methodological development...
 date: 2025-05-13
 categories: ["Talk"]
 tags: ["XRW", "XCW"]